Timendus/ticalc-usb/README.md

   * `choose()` - triggers a WebUSB dialog in which the user can choose a supported calculator.
 A successful choice will lead to a `connect` event.

+Please note that both `init` and `choose` can throw an error if the user selects a device that is not supported.
+Unfortunately Texas Instruments reused their USB product IDs, so we can't be more specific up front.
+You'll probably want to catch this error and show the user an appropriate message.

 ```javascript
 ticalc.addEventListener('connect', async calculator => {
   if ( await calculator.isReady() ) {